scipion-em/scipion-em-cryosparc2/README.rst

 * **3D Variability Analysis**: Protocol to compute the principle modes of variability with a dataset of aligned particles
 * **3D Variability Display**: Protocol to create various versions of a 3D variability result that can be used for display
 * **Blob Picker**: Automatically picks particles by searching for Gaussian signals.
+* **Patch CTF Estimation**:  Patch-based CTF estimation automatically estimates defocus variation for tilted, bent, deformed samples and is accurate for all particle sizes and types including flexible and membrane proteins.

 **Latest plugin version**
 ==========================